fenago/machine-learning-for-finance/lab_guides/Lab_8.md

 clients millions of dollars.
 For these reasons, some firms are reluctant to deploy machine learning models into trading at all.
 They fear that they will never understand the models and thus won\'t be able to manage them in a production environment.
-Hopefully, this chapter alleviates that fear by showcasing some practical tools that can make models understandable, generalizable, and safe to deploy.
+Hopefully, this lab alleviates that fear by showcasing some practical tools that can make models understandable, generalizable, and safe to deploy.

-In the next chapter, we will look at a special, persistent, and dangerous problem associated with machine learning models: bias.
+In the next lab, we will look at a special, persistent, and dangerous problem associated with machine learning models: bias.
 Statistical models tend to fit to and amplify human biases.
 Financial institutions have to follow strict regulations to prevent them from